Ici ecology & comfort go hand & hand!

 By improving the insulation, the green roof has cut the building’s energy use.
 The roof is very well insulated, keeping the building warm in the winter and cool in the summer.
 This reduces our energy consumption by around 20%.

-By the way, the campsite reception is not heated in the winter or air-conditioned in the summer.
-The temperature rarely dips below 17°C nor rises beyond 25°C.
+By the way, the camping resort reception is not heated in the winter or air-conditioned in the summer.
+The temperature rarely dips below 17°C or rises beyond 25°C.

 The green roof is part of an environmental policy of eco-construction.
 This policy is in accordance with ‘High Environmental Quality’ regulations.

-The campsite has recycling facilities.
+The camping resort has recycling facilities.
 We have different bins for: